 Crummy Gummy is anything but cute and cuddly.

-Born Mauricio Murillo, the former graffiti artist from Orlando, FL, known as Crummy Gummy uses the common image of the gummy bear and takes it to a whole new level, morphing it into a disturbing, humorous creature that is commonly incorporated into his works of art.
+The current artist from Orlando, FL, known as Crummy Gummy uses the common image of the gummy bear and takes it to a whole new level, morphing it into a disturbing, humorous creature that is commonly incorporated into his works of art.

 The “crummy gummies” can be found juxtaposed with well-known, famous images as well as more iconic figures.
 They are also frequently seen in situational images with everyday items, such as a rubber duck or a painted toy skeleton.
 The humor present in Crummy Gummy’s work is often slightly morbid and sarcastic, yet quite genuine to his artwork.